-*A qualifying student is one who pays the university wellness fee.
+*A qualifying student is one who pays the University wellness fee.

-Our UCC care manager works closely with the Dean of Students office and maintains a comprehensive guide for those interested in additional resources.
+Our UCC care manager works closely with the Dean of Students Office and maintains a comprehensive guide for those interested in additional resources.

-- The UCC provides support services to any qualifying student who may be having an extremely difficult time managing emotions, coping with grief and loss and/or who are dealing with the impact of a traumatic incident (e.g. sexual assault/interpersonal violence).
-Crisis services are also designed to work with a student who is experiencing a crisis or mental health emergency that disrupts functioning abilities and/or results in feelings or behavior that indicate the intent to self-harm or harm others.
+- The UCC provides support services to any qualifying student who may be having an extremely difficult time managing emotions, coping with grief and loss or who are dealing with the impact of a traumatic incident (e.g. sexual assault/interpersonal violence).
+Crisis services are also designed to work with a student experiencing a crisis or mental health emergency that disrupts functioning abilities and/or results in feelings or behavior that indicate the intent to self-harm or harm others.

 - For those students who present with high-risk needs, behaviors and/or suicidal/homicidal ideation, a UCC clinical staff member/clinical graduate assistant will meet immediately with the student for a crisis support session.

 - These sessions are available between 8 a.m.-4:30 p.m., Monday through Friday.